klinux/cs16/README.md

 # Attributions

-This project is based on [counter-strike-docker](https://github.com/artem-panchenko/counter-strike-docker), developed by [Artem Panchenko](https://github.com/artem-panchenko).
+This project is based on [counter-strike-docker](https://github.com/artem-panchenko/counter-strike-docker), developed by [Artem Panchenko](https://github.com/artem-panchenko) and [jimtouz/counter-strike-docker](https://github.com/jimtouz/counter-strike-docker)

-## Changes from original project
+## Changes from original projects

 * Changed the name of the build.
 * Added new maps.
 * Added new parameters in run script.
+* Added podbot and statsme